Hackmacha007/audio/Advanced-Features.md

     disable() function to turn the timers off between changes.
 Also see #4.
     4.An option HANDLE_TAGS has been included in pcmConfig.h to allow proper playback of wav files with included metadata (ID3 or LIST info)

+### **Simple Digital WAV File generation**
+These features will generate standards compliant WAV files.
+Raw data from analog inputs or other sensors or information sources can be written to the file to generate digital audio that can be played on any device that supports WAV files, or easily converted to other formats.
+Note: More wav formats etc. will be added to this eventually.

+    Syntax: audio.createWavTemplate(<Song Name>,<Sample Rate>);
+            audio.finalizeWavTemplate(<Song Name>);

+    Usage: See the example included with the library.
+Generate the template file, then write data to it starting at 44 bytes.
+    	   Use the finalizeWavTemplate comand to add the file size details to the file prior to playback..

+    Notes: If the specified file exists, it will be overwritten for creation, but only updated for finalization.
+These functions are called automatically when using the recording functions.

 ### **Recording Audio**
 Audio recording is still being tested and may not perform as expected.